stoyan-stunji/fmi-effective-realization-2025-2026/README.md

 # Effective Realization Of Math Concepts And Algortihms
-- **Uploaded**: Exercises and their solutions from the seminars held during the 2025/2026;
+- **Uploaded**: Exercises and their solutions from the seminars held during the 2025/2026 at FMI, SU;
 - **Uploaded**: Homework assignments;
 - **Not uploaded**: Lecture materials and articles used for the lectures.